Medically Reviewed by Anthony Dugarte, M.D., C.S.C.S

 For these reasons, it’s best to speak with your doctor before making any drastic changes to your daily physical activity.
 Together, you can work to develop a plan that incorporates all of the important elements of fitness in the safest way possible.

 Kathy Bailey teaches several senior exercise classes per week at the Goebel Adult Community Center in Ventura County, California.

 In her Stretch, Tone & Balance class, seniors perform some exercises on a mat, including yoga postures for stretching.
 Her students also use a chair to perform upper body toning exercises with light hand weights.

-She also teaches line dancing, which is a very popular offering among seniors.
+She also teaches line dancing, which is a popular offering among seniors.
 Dancing not only works the body through movement but engages the mind as well.

 “It’s also motivating to know that by dancing for three hours, you will burn as many calories as five miles of walking,” Bailey said.

-When it comes to exercises seniors should avoid, Bailey notes that each person has individual needs and limitations, so it really depends on the person and the exercise.
+When it comes to exercises seniors should avoid, Bailey notes that each person has individual needs and limitations, so it depends on the person and the exercise.

 For example, if someone has a knee injury, they may not be able to bring their heel to their buttocks.
 Or, if they have a bulging disc, they may not be able to do a spinal twist.

 However, if there are no limitations, a senior should not feel restricted simply due to their age.